Coronavirus: What you need to know about the lockdown in dozens of districts of India

 Joint Health Secretary Lav Agarwal at a press briefing on Sunday said essential services are clearly defined and include availability of food, ration, groceries, milk, medical services, transport of essential needs among others.

-Here is a list of districts on lockdown:
+Here is a list of districts on lockdown as of Sunday evening:

 - Andhra Pradesh: Prakasam, Vijaywada and Vizag